MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 - The following formats are supported: .PNG, .JPG., or .GIF
 - The following browsers are supported: Microsoft Edge, Chrome, Firefox, Safari
-- The inline image feature isn't available for on-prem, 6CY, 6PD, GCC, GER and ZAF organizations because these organizations aren't configured for file storage.

 **Drag and drop an image**

 > [!Note]
-> You can only drag and drop an image in an editable area of the KB editor, and it only works in Microsoft Edge.
+> You can only drag and drop an image in an editable area of the editor, and it only works in Microsoft Edge.

-1. Drag and drop the image either on top of the content or in the middle of the content in the knowledge base editor.
+1. Drag and drop the image either on top of the content or in the middle of the content in the editor.

 2. Drag any corner of the image to resize it to your desired size in the editor.

 **Copy and paste an image**

 > [!Note]
 > Copying and pasting images isn't supported in Microsoft Edge.
 To copy and paste images, you must open the image file and then copy and paste it into the editor. <br>Also, using the **Insert Picture** functionality in Microsoft Word may not work.
-You can drag and drop or copy and paste an image into Microsoft Word and then copy and paste it into the KB editor.
+You can drag and drop or copy and paste an image into Microsoft Word and then copy and paste it into the editor.

-1. Open the image file that you want to copy to the KB editor.
+1. Open the image file that you want to copy to the editor.

 2. Right-click the image, then choose **Copy**.

-3. Go to the desired location in the KB editor where you want to insert the image, and then press **Ctrl+V**.
+3. Go to the desired location in the editor where you want to insert the image, and then press **Ctrl+V**.

 **Insert a URL for an image**

 To insert an image by using a URL or navigating to the local image:

-1. In the KB editor, choose **Insert Image**.
+1. In the editor, choose **Insert Image**.
 2. In the **Image** property dialog, choose from the following options:
    - Specify the web address of the image, and also specify properties to define how the image will appear in the email or article.
    **Note:** If the image is located on the external server, use the full absolute path.
 If the image is located on a local server, you can use a relative path.
 If you want the image to be a selectable link, add a URL for the image.
 You can also specify if you want the targeted page to open in a new window, topmost window, same window, or parent window.